On Schwinger pair production between D3 branes: The pair production rate

 \section{The pair production rate}

-With the interaction amplitude derived in the last section, the open string pair production rate can be derived next.
-The way to derive pair production rate from interaction amplitude is already introduced in \cite{Jia:2019hbr}, here we just refer to it and express the open string pair production rate $\mathcal{W}$ as
+The open string pair production rate can be derived from the result of interaction amplitude acquired in the last section.
+The way of doing this is already introduced in \cite{Jia:2019hbr}.
+So, here we just refer to it and express the open string pair production rate $\mathcal{W}$ as \begin{widetext}

 where